Expedient/ansible-collection-elastic/docs/expedient.elastic.ece_facts_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Set whether to verify the SSL cert of the Kibana cluster when connecting</div>
+                        <div>Set whether to verify the SSL cert of the ECE cluster when connecting</div>
                         <div>Should always be True in prod</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: verify_ssl_cert</div>
                 </td>